1980 October Surprise theory: Frontline / Robert Parry

+In a second episode released on April 7, 1992, Parry "investigate[d] whether or not William Casey, Reagan's campaign director, could have met with Iranians in Paris and Madrid in the summer of 1980."
+This program discussed the alleged whereabouts of Casey and Mehdi Karroubi, the credibility of witnesses to the meetings, and other theories about the alleged evidence.

 Danny Casolaro

 In August 1991, freelance writer Danny Casolaro (among others) claimed to be almost ready to expose the alleged October surprise conspiracy, when he suddenly died a violent death in a hotel bathtub in Martinsburg, West Virginia, raising suspicions.
 He appeared to be traveling on leads for his investigation into the Inslaw Affair.
 His death was ruled a suicide.
+The case was the subject of a 2024 Netflix docuseries titled American Conspiracy: The Octopus Murders.

 Newsweek

 Newsweek magazine also ran an investigation, reporting in November 1991 that most, if not all, of the charges made were groundless.
 Specifically, Newsweek found little evidence that the United States had transferred arms to Iran prior to Iran Contra, and was able to account for William Casey's whereabouts when he was allegedly at the Madrid meeting, saying that he was at a conference in London.
 Newsweek also alleged that the story was being heavily pushed within the LaRouche Movement.

 The New Republic

 Steven Emerson and Jesse Furman of The New Republic also looked into the allegations and reported, in November 1991, that "the conspiracy as currently postulated is a total fabrication".
 They were unable to verify any of the evidence presented by Sick and supporters, finding them to be inconsistent and contradictory in nature.
 They also pointed out that nearly every witness of Sick's had either been indicted or was under investigation by the Department of Justice.
 Like the Newsweek investigation, they had also debunked the claims of Reagan election campaign officials being in Paris during the timeframe that Sick specified, contradicting Sick's sources.

+In May 2023, Sick, former Carter administration Chief Domestic Policy Advisor Stuart E. Eizenstat, author Kai Bird, and journalist Jonathan Alter published an article in The New Republic outlining the various allegations and circumstantial evidence (including Barnes' allegations) that have emerged in the decades following the earlier investigations, declaring the credibility of the theory to be "all but settled".